dailystory/docs/articles/changelog/2020/january.md

 * Refactor: ensure step is only added to table once by key
 * Refactor: clean up bad sql in trigger logic
 * Refactor: support click/open triggers in clickopenqueue
+* Refactor: order workflow by name
+* Refactor: save should honor workflow status in ux

 ## January 30, 2020
 * Refactor: add support for restart workflow